“Re-wilding” retreat teaches people to approach fitness like the wild animals we once were, rather than like hamsters on a treadmill.

-“Wildfitness” Founder Tara Wood says this is because our bodies and minds were not designed for gyms, and no matter how much we try to beat them into submission, eventually they refuse to cooperate.
+“Wildfitness” Founder Tara Wood says this is because our bodies and minds were not designed for gyms, and no matter how much we try to beat them into submission, they refuse to cooperate.

-“In their natural habitat, all of [a wild animal’s] senses are alive to anything that moves or smells around it,” Wood says in a Ted Talks presentation.
-“Their minds have razor-like focus … This heightened alertness to their environment and purpose is something that’s very dulled in captive animals.”
+“In their natural habitat, all of a wild animal’s senses are alive to anything that moves or smells around it,” Wood says in a Ted Talk.
+“This heightened alertness to their environment and purpose is something that’s very dulled in captive animals.”

 “Drop them into wilderness, get them to eat fresh, real food, get them to be physically active outdoors and tell them the rest of the time all they need to do is completely chill out – and within days an incredible awakening and blossoming occurs,” Wood says.